 Same patch – sliders moved to different positions

-As you can hear, the different phase settings have a certain impact on the tone of the sound, like the difference between “ah” and “oo”.
+As you can hear, the different phase settings have a certain impact on the tone of the sound, like the difference b b=]’?WQetween “ah” and “oo”.
 With Restart via Gate on, you can set the start phases in positions that reinforce the sound and makes it more prominent.
 The patch above is nothing more than three oscillators playing basic waveforms, so the phasing is not very complex.
-When you start to add detuned voices and modulation to your patch, phase relationships are dramatized and can change over time.
+Phase relationships can change over time when you start to add detuned voices and modulation to your patch,

 The concepts I have discussed should help you get better mix results.
-I was careful to talk strictly about phase in the context of sampling and electronic production because there is a lot of substantial content on phasing (like phase-friendly mic placement and reflectivity treatment) already our there.
-If you are recording guitar or vocal parts, it would be beneficial to make sure the phases are aligned and the mics are placed in positions conducive to healthy phase relationships.
-This is a tedious task to try to do digitally, one that may require you to go to every note and align them individually.
-With that being said, the task should have a very positive impact on the overall mix.
+To be sure, I was careful to talk strictly about phase in the context of sampling and electronic production because there is a lot of substantial content on phasing (like phase-friendly mic placement and reflectivity treatment) already our there.
+If you are recording guitar or vocal parts, make sure the phases are aligned and the mics are placed in positions conducive to healthy phase relationships.
+However, this is a tedious task to try to do digitally, one that may require you to go to every note and align them individually.